Internationalization Puzzles

 Acknowledgements

-Thanks to Martin Tichem, Mart Hagenaars, Jesse van Assen, Barni Szabo, Dániel Urbán, Aliki Georgakaki and Joep Weijers for code, testing and feedback.
-Thanks to the advent of code project for inspiration.
+Thanks to everybody who reported bugs, typos and inconsistencies.
+Thanks to Martin Tichem, Mart Hagenaars, Jesse van Assen, Barni Szabo, Dániel Urbán, Aliki Georgakaki, Jelle Postma, Joep Weijers, Kateryna, Tobias Voß and Yubi for code, testing and feedback.
+Thanks to Eric Wastl for creating the advent of code which is a real inspiration for me.